zanechua/comment-worker/README.md

 You need to run the deploy command with the `CLOUDFLARE_ACCOUNT_ID` and `CLOUDFLARE_API_TOKEN` variables before running the command.

+You can use the `example config` section in the `wrangler.toml` for easier deployment to your cloudflare worker, just uncomment the section and replace with your own values

 ```bash
 CLOUDFLARE_ACCOUNT_ID=abc CLOUDFLARE_API_TOKEN=abc pnpm deploy
 ```